 Statistics show that customers who have purchased from you before are likely to come back for more.
 Smile.io says, “After one purchase, a customer has a 27% chance of returning to your store.
 While that’s not a horrible return rate, if you can get that customer to come back and make a second and third purchase they have a 54% chance of making another purchase.”
 A great way to nudge existing customers who come back to shop on your site, but don’t follow through with their purchase, is to set up a cart abandonment follow-up campaign.

-All you have to do is set up a messaging funnel in your ONTRAPORT account that’s designed to reel cart abandoners back in.
-You can use email, SMS or a combination of the two, and they should be spaced out over the course of three days.
+All you have to do is set up a messaging funnel in your ONTRAPORT account that’s designed to encourage cart abandoners to return.
+You can use email, SMS or a combination of the two, and the messages should be spaced out over the course of three days.
 Consider the reasons your prospects may have abandoned their purchases.
 Maybe it was confusion about how to complete checkout, or maybe they didn’t feel secure giving you their information.

 Your first message, to be sent within an hour of cart abandonment, should defuse these objections: “If you had trouble checking out or found something confusing, please contact our helpful customer support department.
 Click here to finish shopping.”